Retire Before Dad

 The narrative explains the conviction, which includes quantitative and qualitative data points.

 At the bottom, there’s a data table with key statistics, ratios, and metrics to support the conviction.
-Here’s the table for the Walgreens Boots Alliance in the August 2020 edition.

 Financial Data Tables

-Next are three tables displaying ten years of data.
+Next, are three tables displaying ten years of data.
 The tables are Income Statement metrics, Balance Sheet metrics, and Profitability and Per Share metrics.

 Dividend Yield History Chart